 This is a revised, updated version of a post originally written on April 21, 2015.
+We have most seriously updated this list starting at the beginning of 2020.

 UCLA Law Professor Eugene Volokh wrote in the Washington Post on April 20, 2015: “Have civilians with permitted concealed handguns stopped such mass shootings before?”
 We provided Volokh with a list of such cases, which he used.